jacebenson/jace.pro/content/post/2019-09-28-sp-annotations/index.md

 projects: []
 ---

+First, I have to say, thank you @paige for making me aware.
+I really appreciate you and this info.

 [Form annotations](https://docs.servicenow.com/bundle/newyork-platform-administration/page/administer/form-administration/concept/c_FormAnnotation.html)
 can be really helpful and powerful.
 You can use them help users enter the right information and users can turn them off when they feel comforatable.